bloomberg/pytest-pystack/README.md

 A pytest plug-in for easy integration of PyStack in your test suite.

-It can be used to automatically dump the stack trace of a hanging test in your suite.
+It can be used to automatically dump the stack trace of a hanging test in your suite (with exception to test using `pytester` fixture).

 See [PyStack](https://github.com/bloomberg/pystack) for further information about the tool.